The South Carolina Public Employee Benefit Authority (PEBA) board of directors is composed of 11 members.

 Fusco writes and performs original rock and roll music with his band, “The Thunder Pigs.”

-Heisler and his wife Linda have three daughters and four grandchildren.
+Heisler has three daughters and four grandchildren.

 Kubu is a native of Lugoff, South Carolina.
 She earned a Bachelor of Science degree in Early Childhood Education from Francis Marion University in 1990 and a master's degree from Anderson University in Elementary Education in 2009.